 In this section, we provide video inpainting results using our method on different sub-tasks, including uncropping, object swap, and retexturing.

-The first row contain source videos.
-For uncropping, the dark region indicates the region to fill in, while for object swap and retexturing, we apply a semi-transprant red mask to indicate the region to inpaint.
+while for object swap and retexturing, we apply a semi-transprant red mask to indicate the region to inpaint.

 We also provide the captions we use for each video as well as the number of frames in each video.